-Last summer I announced here that I was writing a book to elaborate on my strategy for ecological survival.
+Last summer I announced that I was writing a book on my strategy for ecological survival.
 In preparing for this task I carefully examined the current state of the crisis we face.
 I was stunned to discover that the situation is far worse than I had thought, and that some of my long-held assumptions were no longer valid.
 I therefore placed the book on hold and reassessed my environmental position.
 Here I summarize my key findings.
 In future posts I will explore the details.

 The critical assumption I was forced to abandon is that a sharp decrease in humankind’s environmental impact would allow nature to heal itself and thus solve the crisis.
 That is, I previously believed that our species had inflicted only a flesh wound on nature, whereas we have in fact inflicted a mortal wound.
 Unless we intervene on a massive scale to repair the damage, the biosphere will continue its rapid degradation, thereby threatening complex life on Earth.

 And the only one way to undo the harm our species has inflicted on the environment is an approach that has been widely demonized: geoengineering.
 One of its components, solar radiation management (SRM), will be required to cool the Arctic and hopefully prevent major releases of methane that could cause runaway warming.
-The other, carbon dioxide removal (CDR), will be needed to reduce the atmosphere’s stock of CO2 and the other GHGs.
+The other, greenhouse gas (GHG) removals, will be needed to reduce the atmosphere’s stock of CO2 and the other GHGs.

 The urgent need for geoengineering was quickly established once I took a closer look at the ecological crisis.
-A trickier problem was to identify the social force that might implement it within the brutal time constraints.
-With few exceptions, the ruling class and its supporters strongly oppose geoengineering.
-The likely reason is that its adoption would reveal capitalism’s ecocidal role and historical obsolescence, thereby threatening the class’s power and privileges.
-The liberal-progressive world also rejects geoengineering based largely on the objections cited above.
+A far trickier problem was to identify the social force that might implement it within the brutal time constraints.
+With few exceptions, the capitalist leadership and its supporters strongly oppose geoengineering.
+The likely reason is that its adoption would reveal capitalism’s ecocidal role and historical obsolescence, thereby threatening power and privilege.
+The liberal-progressive world also rejects geoengineering, based largely on the objections cited above.

 January 22, 2017